jlquinn/xbows-driver/doc/spec.md

 It looks like the byte is an index into a table of light programs.

-Index position is similar to keycodes mapping, but not quite
+Index position is similar to keycodes mapping.

 ```
 LCtrl	02